 Best Horse Trimmers

 OK so horse trimmers are horse clippers but “trimmer” more accurately defines what the clippers in this class are made to do.
-These horse clippers are great for minor touch ups.
+These horse clippers are great for minor touch-ups.
 They are primarily used for trimming ears, bridle paths and muzzles.

 Horse trimmers are never going to be able to body clip a horse.
-Well, maybe you could over a couple weeks, but it just wouldn’t be worth the time or effort.
+Well, maybe you could over a couple of weeks, but it just wouldn’t be worth the time or effort.
 They are usually small and rechargeable or battery operated.
-There is no point having a cord in this category of horse trimmer.
+There is no point in having a cord in this category of horse trimmer.
 It would get in the way more than anything.

 For this type of horse trimmer, really, it is truly worth it not to buy a corded horse trimmer in this category.
 I’ve included one which does have a little bit more power than the cordless counterparts.
 If you want to go with a corded model, this is the only one of value in this category.